 Another extremely rare complication is uterine perforation, where a probe goes through the wall of the womb, which requires repair via keyhole surgery.

-Abortion is not the only option of “getting rid” of a pregnancy.
+Abortion is not the only option for “getting rid” of a pregnancy.

-If you are seeking assistance about your pregnancy, there are various hotlines that you can call to talk about the other options, such as:
+If you are seeking assistance with your pregnancy, there are various hotlines that you can call to talk about the other options, such as:

 Pregnancy Crisis Service: 6339-9770